laravel/docs/migrations.md

         $table->dropColumn(['votes', 'avatar', 'location']);
     });

-> **Note:** Before dropping columns from a SQLite database, you will need to add the `doctrine/dbal` dependency to your `composer.json` file and run the `composer update` command in your terminal to install the library.
+> {note} Before dropping columns from a SQLite database, you will need to add the `doctrine/dbal` dependency to your `composer.json` file and run the `composer update` command in your terminal to install the library.

-> **Note:** Dropping or modifying multiple columns within a single migration while using a SQLite database is not supported.
+> {note} Dropping or modifying multiple columns within a single migration while using a SQLite database is not supported.

 <a name="creating-indexes"></a>
 ### Creating Indexes